 After extracting new insights from the Design Sprint, Solvay closed the deal with Cinq — whose squads worked with IT professionals from the chemical industry — to develop Solsys®’s cloud-based version.
 Cinq carried out partial deliveries between April and August 2019.
 In September, we launched an MVP (Minimum Viable Product), called “lite version” by Solvay.

 The result was an intuitive online, global, web version that improved usability and understanding of the results obtained.
 From that moment Solsys® was available to be tested by anyone who signed up.

 Since the official launch, the number of sessions has increased substantially, reaching more than 350 in Brazil and 250 in other countries.
 It has about 120 registered users from 37 organizations around the world.

 According to the development team, it’s been important to evaluate the number of accesses by these users and to analyze how the platform has contributed to speed up their customers’ developments.
 “Since launch customers have been contacting us to understand the new version and schedule training sessions for their teams.
 Feedback has been very positive,” says Diana.

 With its ease of use, the new Solsys® version enables customers to carry out simulations in a more intuitive and agile way, with no need to consult Solvay frequently — something that used to happen a lot with the old version.

-“Besides reducing training time, it is an important tool to understand new market trends and what each application’s main needs are,” says Diana.
 The company has been promoting its platform in universities and among potential customers, and has been running virtual campaigns on social media sites like LinkedIn.